 Zacharia al-Khatib was born in Edmonton, Canada, but spent the first half of his life in the far northern parts of the country.
 He subsequently studied history and English at the University of Alberta, spending numerous summers studying classical Arabic in Syria.
 He finally traveled to Damascus to undertake formal studies at the Ma‘had al-Tahdhib, where he spent a number of years studying the classical curriculum.
 He also spent significant time studying privately, learning tajwid and other subjects.
 One of his main areas of focus is hadith methodology, which he studied with the noted muhaddith Shaykh Mujeer al-Khatib al-Hasani.

-Muhammad Isa Waley is Lead Curator of Persian at the British Library, London.
+Muhammad Isa Waley worked for 45 years as Curator for Persian and Turkish, initially at the British Museum and then at the British Library.
 He holds an MA in Oriental Studies from the University of Cambridge and a PhD in Persian Literature from the University of London.
 His main research interests are the bibliographic, palaeographic, and codicological aspects of Islamic manuscripts, and the classical verse and prose literature of Islamic spirituality in Persian, Arabic, and Turkish.
 He has extensive experience as an editor, having worked in this capacity for Dar al-Taqwa, Mountain of Light, Al-Furqan Foundation, Turath Publishing, and a number of eminent Muslim scholars.

 Editorial Team (Volume 2)